 Reception and Artist's talk, Monday October 24

-The Department of Visual Arts and Reynolds Gallery are delighted to present, Ness, an exhibition of multimedia installations.
+The Reynolds Gallery is delighted to present, Ness, an exhibition of multimedia installations.
 Ness features the work of Kristin Beal Degrandmont and Annie Strader.
 The title for this exhibition, Ness, the artists described as a space of ambiguity or an in between or subliminal psychological space.
 It is this space where something has "ness" that it maybe "like" something without being the exact thing that they examine their work.